 In the process of learning to hold FAN at “arms length” and simply observing the products of RAN passing through awareness, one begins to get a good sense of what sorts of stimuli are being generated by RAN.
 Frequently, patterns will emerge among the stimuli passing through awareness.
 This is how one begins to get a handle on the beliefs, opinions and attitudes largely operating beneath your awareness.
 Many people may also have emotional reactions to patterns of stimuli that relate to negative events in their lives and may be initially overwhelmed by their emotions.
 These events have probably made contributions of importance to your personal narrative.
 They may also be the source of especially problematic attitudes, beliefs and opinions that affect your functioning.
 Becoming aware of these potent cognitive components “pulling your strings” is the first step in cutting those strings.

 Most spiritual teachings that point one toward Self-realization consider being able to sustain full presence in the moment (the natural mind) to be a necessary condition.
-Regaining the natural mind first requires cutting those puppet strings directing your life from beneath awareness.
+Regaining the natural mind first requires cutting those puppet strings directing your life from outside of conscious awareness.
 By presence what is meant is that what you experience, whether events, thoughts, feelings, sensations, objects or people, are simply that.
 You register these stimuli in your awareness but your mind brings to them no preconceived interpretation and makes no judgment arising from such interpretations.
 This does not necessarily mean that you will draw no conclusion about what you are aware of but that any such conclusion will be untainted by the content of ego.
 You will discover that in most instances no conclusions are necessary at all.
 What you observe simply is what it is and requires nothing from you.

 It would seem that insight meditation is the next step in one’s meditation practice.
-The transition from mindfulness to insight meditation is not a sharp or clear transition.
+The transition from sitting to insight meditation is not a sharp or clear transition.
 However, at some point the process of noting the activity generated by the RAN and recognizing patterns related to your beliefs, opinions and attitudes begins to develop into an intuitive understanding of the conditioned nature of that aspect of consciousness we call the self.
 With this intuitive insight comes an opportunity to begin the process of standing aside or dis-identifying with the “fictive or narrative self” that is the illusion you refer to as “me.”

 “The illusion of permanent self dissolving as awareness penetrates and knows the illusion.
 Moving deeper, beyond the small self, beyond aversion and attachment, beyond ignorance.”
 Barbara Brodsky and John Orr (meditation teachers).